“Bear one another’s burdens, and so fulfill the law of Christ.” — Galations 6:2

-Healthy congregations support one another, bear each others burdens, and learn how to face life’s inevitable difficulties together.
-Following Christ means caring for those in need, and equipping others to find and to follow their calling to be friends, ministers, and care-givers in Christ’s Name.
-The vision and mission of Pastoral and Congregational Care at St. Paul's is to celebrate life's joys and bear each others sorrows in fulfillment of God's command to love one another as God loves us.
+Following Christ means caring for those in need, and equipping others to become care-givers Christ’s Name.
+We celebrate joys together and we also face life's inevitable difficulties together, striving to love one another as God loves us.
 To this end, we offer a network of caring ministries.
 Our clergy, of course, are available for spiritual and pastoral care, too.

 Eucharistic Visitors take communion to parishioners unable to attend church services.